 The "Human Rights Awards 2022" was bestowed to the Company for its praiseworthy human rights performances in the category of large corporations for the second consecutive year.
-The Award was presented by The Rights and Liberties Protection Department, Ministry of Justice of Thailand, to CPF as outstanding and role model for Thai business sector, for having integrated human rights principles into its business operations across its value chains and supply chains, promoting best practices among its business partners and bringing benefits to society as a whole.
+The Award was presented by The Rights and Liberties model for Thai business sector, for having integrated human rights principles into its business operations across its value chains and supply chains, promoting best practices among its business partners and bringing benefits to society as a whole.